A compassionate circle of care for pregnant people and families of Northwestern Ontario.

 A midwife is an expert in low-risk pregnancy and birth.
 Midwives are registered health care professionals who are qualified in providing primary care to pregnant people and their newborns.
 Clients that use our midwifery program, usually become very familiar with the midwife who delivers their baby, building a very trusting and comfortable relationship throughout their experience.
 Midwives spend time developing a relationship with you.

-Midwives offer you the choice of birthing options at hospital or home.
+Midwives educate you the choice of birthing options at hospital or home.
 In any setting, they consult with other healthcare providers when necessary.
-Midwives provide continuous support from pregnancy, labour, birth, and all the way through to the first six months after your birth.
+Midwives provide continuous support from pregnancy all the way through to the first six months after your birth.
 Midwifery clients usually do not see a physician unless there are concerns or complications.

 Here to support you with a full circle of midwifery care